chaseScallons/chaseScallons/README.md

 **Location:** Dallas, TX
 <br>
 <br>

 **Interests**: AI Research & Engineering | Physical Reasoning | Planning | Control
 <br>
 <br>

 **About Me:**
 <br>
 <br>

 **Education:**
 Bachelor of Science in Computer Science | The University of Texas at Dallas
 <br>
 <br>

 **Collaboration:**
 Im am keen on developing interfaces and toolkits to streamline the interaction mechanisms that AI models like GPT-4 use to solve problems in their environment.
 <br>
 <br>

-Beyond Code:
+**Beyond Code:**
-In my leisure, you can find me:
+When I'm not arguing with a language model, you can find me:

 -
 -
 -